 ^ Because of too few observations, severity on the item “suicidal thoughts” was divided into 3-6 instead of 3-4 and 5-6.

+# For each symptom, we corrected for multiple testing by dividing the p-value of 0.05 with the amount of tests performed (15 for each specific symptom), hence the corrected p-value was 0.0033 (except for suicidal thoughts, were the corrected p-value was 0.05/10 = 0.005).

 Supplementary Table 3: Multinomial logistic regression analyses* showing the relative risk ratio (RRR) for the ten specific MADRS items depending on baseline white blood cell (WBC) levels among 443 female patients with bipolar disorder from the CHOICE and LiTMUS studies.
 Individuals with WBC 7-7.99x109/L were set as the reference group.